Archibald Motley Jr.

 In 1924, Motley married his high school sweetheart, Edith Granzo, the daughter of German immigrants who disowned her when she married Motley.
 He and Edith had one child, Archibald "Archie" J. Motley III.
 Motley's only sister, Flossie, had a son, Willard, who became a writer of naturalistic novels during the 1940s and 1950s.
 Willard spent much time with Motley's family and wrote at least parts of his novels at the Motley kitchen table.
 He emerged as a prominent artist when Henry Ossawa Tanner was the only widely recognized black artist.
 As one of the first to establish the social life of Blacks in inner cities as "memorable subject matter," he portrayed the spirit of urban black neighborhoods, usually in twilight or an evening atmosphere.

-Motley used the life he knew best as subject matter, blacks as a dynamic people.
+Motley used the life he knew best as a subject matter and Blacks as dynamic people.
 The figures in Motley’s work were always hurrying, gesturing, or going someplace.
 Throughout his career, Motley showed interest in capturing natural light and producing artificial light, especially in night scenes.
-Motley was also distinguished from many of his contemporaries and successors, including Jacob Lawrence, by the rendering of his fascination with shades of skin color.
+Motley was also distinguished from many of his contemporaries and successors, including Jacob Lawrence, by his fascination with shades of skin color.

 The Art Institute of Chicago